ovh/docs/pages/web/microsoft-collaborative-solutions/sharepoint_manage/guide.en-gb.md

 ![sharepoint](images/order-manage-sharepoint-10.png){.thumbnail}

-Click `Confirm`{.action} after confirming that you have an Office 365 licence.
+Click `Confirm`{.action} to validate your existing Office 365 licence.

 ![sharepoint](images/order-manage-sharepoint-11.png){.thumbnail}

-You can then edit your Office 365 files directly from your sharepoint’s web interface.
+You can then edit your Office 365 files directly from your SharePoint’s web interface.

 ## Go further